 Internal decorations

 Repair category 1

-Notes The property was found to be in good decorative order.
+Notes The property is in fresh decorative order.

 Cellars

 Repair category N/A

-Notes
+Notes N/A

+Electricity

-Electricity Repair category 1 Notes Within the limitations of our inspection, no significant defects were noted to the electrical installation.
-This is on the assumption that re-wiral works were carried out by a registered electrical contractor to current regulation standard and that documentation to this effect is available.
-Such documentation should be obtained, checked and held for future reference purposes.
-The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Repair category 1

+Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.